-Time and access.
-Not always do you get this with photo essays, but sometimes you get just about enough.
+Time and permission.
+Not always do you get this with photography, but sometimes you get just about enough.
 Always, on reflection, I would have liked a little more time so that I could communicate whatever it is I wanted to communicate in these short black and white photo essays.

-Of course, I’d love it if you looked at each picture essay.
+Of course, I’d love it if you looked at each.
 But if you’re in a rush, please look at the first.
 It’s called The Survivors and it’s the important one.

 The children made refugees by the South Sudan Civil War have had to cope with malnourishment, unimaginable trauma and living their formative years in a camp.